 When you are clear on these 3 parts of your branding (you, your business, and your audience), you will have a good understanding of what makes your brand authentic and unique.

-And the easiest way to achieve this clarity is through mindful brand strategy work!
+And the easiest way to achieve this clarity is through mindful visual strategy work!

 Imagine if you were crystal clear on what the essence of your brand is?
 Everything else just falls into place after that.